Fresh Fig and Walnut Bread

 Directions

-2. Cut off the bottom and stem of each fig. Split the fig into quarters and cut the quarters into 2 or 3 pieces, depending on the size of the fig. Place in a bowl and with the back of a fork, slightly mash the figs. Take 2 tablespoons of the flour you will measure out and toss it with the figs. This will prevent the fig pieces from all falling to the bottom.
-Set aside.
+2. Cut off the bottom and stem of each fig. Split the fig into quarters and cut the quarters into 2 or 3 pieces, depending on the size of the fig. Place in a bowl after setting aside about 1/4 of the figs.

 3. In a standing mixer (or by hand) cream the softened butter and sugar.
-Add the eggs and vanilla and mix through.
+Add the eggs, cognac and vanilla and mix through.

-4. In a medium bowl, measure out the flour, salt and Lievito Pane degli Angeli or the baking soda and stir through to mix.
+4. In a medium bowl, measure out the flour, salt and baking powder and baking soda and stir through to mix.

 5. In 2 or 3 additions, mix the dry ingredients with the butter, sugar and egg mixture until you have a fairly thick batter.
-Fold through the walnuts and figs by hand.
+Carefully fold through the walnuts and figs by hand.
 Don’t worry too much about smushing the figs, although try not to over-do it!

 1. Oh my goodness.
 Your blog is terrible for my diet.
 This looks SO good.
 I can’t wait to make it!